giuliafrascaria/ebpf-filter-reduce/activity-log.md

 ```

 - unfortunate finding: the verifier issue happens when I try to access the char in the user buffer, giving invalid memory access.
-I probably need to recompile with a bpf helper function that returns the read chars
+I probably need to recompile with a bpf helper function that returns the read chars if the current helper function bpf_probe_read doesn't work. will test that tomorrow